 Surprised?
 Probably not.

 After all, which day kicks off your weekend?
 Friday.
 Which day puts your workweek to bed?
 Friday.
-Little shock that Friday is our least productive workday…
+It’s a little shock that Friday is our least productive workday…

-What is shocking is by how much Friday slumps.
+What is shocking is how much Friday slumps.

 We calculated daily averages for all of the meaningful things people do in Flow – creating, delegating, completing, and discussing tasks – and found that, consistently, Friday is the least productive day of the week.